danidiaz/red-black-record/README.md

 ## What's this?

-A library that provides extensible records and variants, where both are indexed by a type-level rose tree that maps field names to value types.
+A library that provides extensible records and variants, both indexed by a type-level red-black tree tree that maps field names to value types.

 ## FAQ